How underfunding created a vicious cycle of privatization (Americanization)

 Private agency staff cost at least 3x more than regular employees

-Underfunding has left Ontario with one of the most undercapacity hospital systems in the industrialized world
+Underfunding has left Ontario with one of the lowest-capacity hospital systems in the industrialized world

 66